simon-ritchie/apysc/docs_src/source/graphics_base_flip_interfaces.md

 # GraphicsBase flip_x and flip_y interfaces

-This page will explain the `GraphicsBase` class (base class of each graphics, such as the `Rectangle`) `flip_x` and `flip_y` property interfaces.
+This page explains the `GraphicsBase` class (base class of each graphics, such as the `Rectangle`) `flip_x` and `flip_y` property interfaces.

 ## What interfaces are these?

-The `flip_x` property will flip an object in the x-axis direction, and the `flip_y` property will flip in the y-axis direction.
+The `flip_x` property flips an object in the x-axis direction, and the `flip_y` property flips in the y-axis direction.

 ## Basic usage

 The `flip_x` and `flip_y` can be set a `Boolean` value.
-If you set the `True` then an object will be flipped, conversely, if you set the `False` then an object flipping will be reset.
+If you set the `True`\, an object becomes flipped.
+Conversely, if you set the `False`\, an object resets flipping.

-The getter interface will return a `Boolean` value of a current flipping value.
+The getter interface returns a `Boolean` value of a current flipping value.

-The following example will flip the triangle polygon in the x-axis direction and reset per second:
+The following example flips the triangle polygon in the x-axis direction and resets per second:

 ```py
 # runnable